Cheloved/slpm/README.md

-    MAKE_INS_FLAGS - default flags for 'make install' command DIR_INST       - directory where archives with install packages are stored DIR_CACHE      - directory where archives with removed packages are stored
+    MAKE_INS_FLAGS - default flags for 'make install' command DIR_INST       - directory where archives with install packages are stored DIR_CACHE      - directory where archives with removed packages are stored GENTOO_MIRROR  - Gentoo mirror to get sources from

 ## Installation process
     Syntax: slpm install package.tar.xz